-Our directors and executive officers must, under Section 16(a) of the Exchange Act, file certain reports of their initial ownership of our common stock and of changes in beneficial ownership of our securities.
-Based solely on a review of reports submitted to NBT, or written representations from reporting persons that all reportable transactions were reported, the Company believes that during the fiscal year ended December 31, 2021 all Section 16(a) filing requirements applicable to NBT's officers and directors were complied with on a timely basis with the exception of one transaction for Mr. Brown reported in a late filing by the Company.
+Our directors and executive officers must, under Section 16(a) of the Exchange Act, file certain reports of their initial ownership of our common stock and of changes in beneficial ownership of such stock.
+Based solely on a review of reports submitted to NBT, or written representations from reporting persons that all reportable transactions were reported, the Company believes that during the fiscal year ended December 31, 2022 all Section 16(a) filing requirements applicable to NBT's officers and directors were complied with on a timely basis.